 In the example below, the Pin Title is “How to Grow Vanilla Beans: Vanilla Bean Plant Info.”
-The Pin Title can be set manually when you create a Pin on Pinterest, OR Pinterest will pull from your site’s Rich Pin data.
-If you schedule your Pins with Tailwind, Pinterest will pull from Rich Pin data to create a Title.
-If you are not using Rich Pins, Pinterest will use the first part of you Pin description to create a Pin Title for you.
+The Pin Title must be set manually when you create a Pin on Pinterest.
+If you schedule your Pins with Tailwind, we will attempt to pull a good title from your website meta data.

 2. Keywords in the Pin Description

 In the example below, the Pin description is what you enter when you create a Pin on Pinterest or schedule with Tailwind.
 In this case, that’s “How to Grow Vanilla Beans #vanillabeans #gardening #plantinstructions.
 They’ve gotten too high, so I wanna grow my own.”